Last updated: August 16th, 2023

 Is there a better way to carry things on a scooter that you can’t believe nobody has made yet?
 Does a common part cause headaches that would be a cinch to solve?

 If so, then consider filling that gap with a design of your own.
-3D printing is a cheap and quick way to test your design, especially if you can get access to a shop, “makerspace,” or other setting with high-end equipment.
+3D printing is a cheap and quick way to test your design, especially if you can access high-end equipment at a local shop or “makerspace.”

 You can also work with a bigger manufacturer, but keep in mind that prototypes and inventory can eat up capital with no guarantee of a return.
 That’s especially true if your design would be the very first of its kind.
-In that case, low-cost 3D-printed prototypes strike me as a better choice.
+In that case, low-cost 3D-printed prototypes seem like a better choice.

 Offer an uncommon but valuable service

-Dedicated repair services are extremely hard to find, and shipping a scooter to the manufacturer to repair is very expensive.
-For example, most of us can handle the basic troubleshooting steps if our electric scooter is running slow, but beyond the basics, they get complicated fast!
+Most of us can handle the basic troubleshooting steps if our electric scooter is running slow, but beyond the basics, things get complicated fast!

 If you have in-depth knowledge of scooter mechanics and electronics, then consider repairing them—for a decent fee, of course.